Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

     location        : Vector2;
 }
 ```
 All struct fields are public: they can be read and even changed everywhere!
 There is a convention to prefix fields which should be private by `_`, but the compiler does not enforce that.
+A struct field can be of type void (why ??).

 A struct definition must occur in a data scope (see § 7).